 Regional Conference on Gender Equality in Electoral Processes

-On November 25-26, the Central Election Commission (CEC) of Georgia in close cooperation with Venice Commission of the Council of Europe hosts the regional conference on “Gender Equality in Electoral Processes”.
+On November 25-26, the Central Election Commission (CEC) of Georgia in close cooperation with Venice Commission of the Council of Europe hosted the regional conference on “Gender Equality in Electoral Processes”.
 Tamar Zhvania, the CEC Chairperson, together with Khatuna Totladze, Deputy Minister of Foreign Affairs of Georgia, Cristian Urse, Head of the Council of Europe Office in Georgia, Herdis Thorgeirsdottir, Vice-President of the Venice Commission and Shombi Sharp, UNDP Deputy Resident Representative in Georgia made opening remarks at the conference.

-Representatives of election administrations from Moldova and Azerbaijan, state agencies and international organizations, including OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR), International Foundation for Electoral Systems (IFES), National Democratic Institute (NDI), International Institute for Democracy and Electoral Assistance (International IDEA), United Nations Development Programme (UNDP), Delegation of the European Union to Georgia, International Republican Institute (IRI), United States Agency for International Development (USAID), Venice Commission and Parliamentary Assembly of Council of Europe attend the conference.
+Representatives of election administrations from Moldova and Azerbaijan, state agencies and international organizations, including OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR), International Foundation for Electoral Systems (IFES), National Democratic Institute (NDI), International Institute for Democracy and Electoral Assistance (International IDEA), United Nations Development Programme (UNDP), Delegation of the European Union to Georgia, International Republican Institute (IRI), United States Agency for International Development (USAID), Venice Commission and Parliamentary Assembly of Council of Europe attended the conference.